Donations to the Permanent Collection

 Q: Where should I start?

-A: If you have books, photographs, or other paper materials, please contact the Librarian regarding your donation.
+A: If you have books, photographs, or other paper materials, please contact the Archivist regarding your donation.
 For all other objects, contact the Curator.
 They will discuss your donation with you and will decide if it is something that fits into the Museum’s collection.
 If it does, they will ask you to make an appointment to bring it for further review.

 Q: Should I just drop off my donation?